annevk/html-cross-origin-objects/Location.md

 ## Get rid of `[Unforgeable]`

 Rather than being non-configurable, we want `Location` objects to appear configurable, but not actually be configurable.
 The rationale is that `Location` objects can go from being same-origin to cross-origin at which point a number of properties disappear and the identities of those that remain change.
 However, we do not actually want properties that appear in IDL to be configurable in either the same-origin or cross-origin case.

-The way we do this is by introducing a new internal slot that contains a list of all the properties.
-Whenever [[DefineOwnProperty]\], [[Set]\], [[Delete]\], are used targeting any of those properties they return false.

-Note: this is not yet integrated below.
+(The intention is to preserve the internal method invariants.)

+This is done by changing [[GetOwnProperty]\] and [[DefineOwnProperty]\].

 ## Add security check to existing member definitions

 For every member other than `href`'s setter and `replace()`, add this step at the beginning:

 1. If this `Location` object's relevant `Document`'s effective script origin is not the same as entry settings object's effective script origin, throw a `SecurityError` exception.

-Note: the HTML standard already covers this, but it is better to inline security than tag it on.

 ## New internal slots